DataAnalyst4Shreya/Payment-Funnel-Analysis-Tech/README.md

 # Methodology:

-1) SQL query that extracts, cleans, and transforms the data from the database.

-2) Build a dashboard in HEX Data Science Notebook that tracks the number of subscriptions in each payment funnel stage.

-3) N/A A funnel analysis in Python to simulate changes and determine the best areas of opportunity.
+1) Developed SQL queries to extract, clean, and transform raw subscription data, enabling structured analysis of the payment funnel.

+2) Built a funnel tracking dashboard in Hex to visualize subscription counts across payment stages.

+3) Mapped the end-to-end subscription payment funnel using Lucidchart to define user flow and key conversion stages.

 **Exploratory Data Analysis (EDA)**

 Conducted initial data exploration using SQL to understand the structure and quality of the subscription dataset.
-This included checking for missing values, duplicates, and inconsistencies in key fields such as subscription status and payment outcomes.
-High-level analysis was performed to identify overall trends and establish a baseline understanding of user behavior and payment performance.
+This included checking for missing values, duplicates, and inconsistencies in the subscription dataset.
+Queried subscription IDs across both successful (‘happy path’) and failed (‘error path’) journeys to reconstruct end-to-end user flows and understand payment behavior.
+Performed high-level analysis to uncover initial trends and establish a baseline understanding of user engagement and payment performance.

 **Product Funnel Analysis**

 Defined the key stages of the payment funnel, from checkout initiation to successful subscription payment.
 Used SQL techniques, including Common Table Expressions (CTEs) and aggregate functions, to calculate conversion rates at each stage.
 CASE statements were applied to categorize users based on their progress through the funnel.
 Drop-off rates were measured to identify critical friction points, and further segmentation was performed to analyze root causes such as payment errors and user behavior.
+Computed conversion rates and workflow conversion rates to develop a comprehensive understanding of user flow and payment performance across the funnel.

 **Data Visualization**

 Developed visualizations to effectively communicate insights and highlight key findings.
 Bar charts were used to compare subscriptions with and without payment errors, while funnel visualizations illustrated conversion rates across each stage of the payment process.
-Dashboards were created in Microsoft Power BI to present insights in a clear, actionable format for business stakeholders.
+Built line charts to analyze trends in subscription flow across funnel stages over time, identifying patterns in user progression and drop-off behavior.
+Dashboards were created in Hex Data Science Notebook to present insights in a clear, actionable format for business stakeholders.

-# Skills:

-SQL: CTEs, Joins, Case, aggregate functions

-Power BI: Dax, writing functions, ETL, calculated columns, data visualization, data modeling (N/A)

-Python: Pandas, Matplotlib, Numpy, Writing functions, building a product funnel, statistics (N/A)

----
-SQL
-CTEs, CASE, subqueries, window functions
-Note: Window functions are in bonus code solution
-Data visualization
-Data Wrangling
-Data Cleaning
-Data Science Notebook
-Snowflake Data warehouse
-If you used other skills on your own (Python, Statistics, etc.) add them here!
+# Skills & Tools Used:

+**SQL:** CTEs, JOINs, CASE statements, aggregate functions, and subqueries for data extraction, transformation, and funnel analysis

+**Data Wrangling & Cleaning:** Processed raw subscription data by handling missing values, duplicates, and inconsistencies to ensure data quality

+**Data Modeling:** Designed data flow and structured subscription funnel stages using Lucidchart

+**Data Visualization:** Built bar and line charts to analyze trends, funnel progression, and user behavior patterns

+**Data Analysis Notebook:** Performed exploratory analysis and dashboarding using Hex

+**Data Warehouse:** Queried and analyzed structured datasets stored in Snowflake

 # Results & Business Recommendation: